Supporting Critically Endangered Animals

 Monarch Butterflies

-The Baton Rouge Zoo Foundation proudly supports conservation initiatives like the D.A.G.E.
-(Dedicated to Animals, Global Education) program, which focuses on protecting species such as the Monarch butterfly.
-Monarchs are facing significant population declines due to habitat loss, pesticide use, and climate change.
-Through our partnership with D.A.G.E. and the AZA's SAFE (Saving Animals From Extinction) program, we contribute to vital education and habitat restoration efforts.
-These include planting native milkweed—the only plant Monarch caterpillars eat—and creating pollinator-friendly gardens that help support Monarch migration.
+The Baton Rouge Zoo Foundation proudly supports conservation initiatives like the AZA’s SAFE (Saving Animals From Extinction) program, which focuses on protecting species such as the Monarch butterfly.
+Monarchs are experiencing significant population declines due to habitat loss, pesticide use, and climate change.
+Through our support of the SAFE program, we contribute to vital education and habitat restoration efforts—including planting native milkweed, the only plant Monarch caterpillars eat, and creating pollinator-friendly gardens that support their migration.
 By funding these collaborative efforts, the Baton Rouge Zoo Foundation plays a direct role in protecting this iconic species and inspiring conservation action in our own community and beyond.

 Shutterstock 2366483359